CloudCannon/documentation/_building/optimisations.md

 ---
 title: Optimisations
-order: 7
+order: 6
 requirements:
   build: Any
   plan: Free
   hosting: CloudCannon
 ---

-CloudCannon optimises sites so they load as fast as possible.
+CloudCannon optimises sites to load as fast as possible.
 CloudCannon minifies CSS with [clean-css](https://github.com/GoalSmashers/clean-css) and JavaScript with [Uglifier](https://github.com/lautis/uglifier).
 Externally hosted assets are not optimised.

 Filenames containing **-min** or **.min** are not minified, as the filename suggests they have been minified already.
 {: .info}